TomObungu/physics.md/OCR A Level Physics/Specification/Capacitance/Discharging capacitors.md

 Physical quantities that decrease by the same factor in equal time interval have a constant-ratio pattern us called exponential decay.
+The p.d across a capacitor decreases exponentially over time